How to tell kids about divorce: An age-by-age guide

 The four-year-old was silent.
 Then he said, “Who’s going to look after me?”

 This little story, related by California psychologist, mediator and author Joan B. Kelly, provides a window into the differences between adult and child experiences of divorce.
 These parents had done all the right things.
 They’d sought professional advice and tried to give their son the essential information without overwhelming him.
 Yet they failed to get across this key point, which may have seemed obvious to them, but wasn’t to him.
+In the end, they will need the help of a Family Attorney and a mediator to help them through this next step.

 Adults see divorce for the complex, multi-faceted situation it is.
 This is why couples try and keep the divorce as smooth as possible in order to avoid children being affected negatively.
 If you are thinking of finding a law firm to use then you may want to visit https://www.eatons-solicitors.co.uk/offices/ilkley.
 Having a law firm involved can help you focus on the other changes that often occur in the event of a divorce, such as helping your children adjust.
 As a parent you might be worried about how you can provide for your children once you are divorced, trying a child support calculator might help put your mind at rest.
 This might make it easier for you and less stressful.
 When it comes to your children, you want to keep it as positive as you can as you don’t want to upset them.
 If you have young children involved they might not understand what divorce is about.
 Young children tend to view it in concrete and self-centered terms.
 Big-picture reassurances will mean little to a child who is wondering, “Where will the cat live?”
 Understanding where kids are at, developmentally, can help you help them adjust to the reality of divorce.